Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Most manufacturers advise EV owners to only ever top up their car batteries to this percentage.
 Not just because the charging rate slows down, but also because the health of your EV battery is maintained when kept below 100 per cent.

-Factor #5: Size of EV Battery
+Factor #5: Size of EV battery

 EV car batteries come in a variety of different sizes, ranging from 30-something kWh (the smallest battery size) up to 100 kWh.
 Plug-in hybrid cars typically have smaller batteries still.